The Best HLS Streaming Encoders: A Comparison of Top Tools for 2026

 • Cost and Budget

-The first factor to consider when selecting an encoder is cost.
+The first factor to consider when selecting an encoder is the cost of developing a live streaming app.
 Both paid and free choices are available, and each has advantages and disadvantages.

 Although they have limits, free software encoders like OBS Studio are great for startups or small organizations with little funds.